akaptelinin/unmerged-branches-weight/README.md

-# unmerged-weight
+# unmerged-branches-weight

 ## Description

-**unmerged-weight** is a Node.js utility for estimating the approximate weight of unmerged branches in a Git repository.
+**unmerged-branches-weight** is a Node.js utility for estimating the approximate weight of unmerged branches in a Git repository.
 The library collects data on commits, text, and binary changes in branches and outputs a sorted statistic based on branch size.
 It also includes commits that belong only to tags, marked with the branch name `$tags`.

 ### Key Features: